-The various mining enterprises have left a legacy of permanent infrastructure and certainly in the case of Long-yearbyen, a large and now semi-urban, although still Arctic-oriented settlement.
+The various mining enterprises have left a legacy of permanent infrastructure and certainly in the case of Longyearbyen, a large and now semi-urban, although still Arcticoriented settlement.
 The port of Longyearbyen remains the largest on the archipelago, but several other small-scale harbors are in operation.
-Some of the infrastructure left by the abandoned mining industry, most notably at Ny Ålesund, have become key research hubs, offering laboratory and accommodation facilities for Arctic researchers.
+Some of the infrastructure left by the abandoned mining industry, most notably at Ny Ålesund, have become key research hubs, This article has been accepted for publication in a future issue of PPRes, but has not been fully edited.
+Content may change prior to final publication.

+offering laboratory and accommodation facilities for Arctic researchers.
 The Russian mining settlement of Pyramiden was disbanded in the early 1990's and, after a period of disuse, is now a destination for tourism.
 Barentsburg remains as a Russian industrial site, with various research activities and some international tourism.